jeff-hykin/C-with-Awesome-Syntax/README.md

 ```

 # How to use
-If you have a file hello_world.cas
+If you have a file hello_world.cas, and download the CAS.py file

 to print the C++ code, run:
 ```